rogino/COSCNotes/COSC362/Exam Notes.md

 ### Authenticated Encryption

-Data is either:
+Data fits into one of two buckets:

 - Payload: encrypted and authenticated
 - Associated data: only authenticated

-When the latter is supported, called AEAD - Authenticated Encryption with Associated Data.
+This is called AEAD - Authenticated Encryption with Associated Data.

 **CCM** (**C**ounter with **C**BC-**M**AC):